3-Day Beginner Glute Workout Plan

 Program Overview

-This program is built around the movements many women want to prioritise most: glutes, hamstrings, and lower body strength, with consistent upper body work woven in throughout, and it is structured around progressive overload so you get stronger every single week.
+This program is built around the movements many women want to prioritize most: glutes, hamstrings, and lower body strength, with consistent upper body work woven in throughout, and it is structured around progressive overload so you get stronger every single week.
+You will train three days per week on a rotating full body structure.
+Each session takes 45 to 60 minutes.
+The two phases progressively increase volume and load across 8 weeks so your body keeps adapting throughout.

 A note on lifting heavy